 According to the C-ITS Deployment Platform having been organised by the European Commission, cooperative Intelligent Transport Systems (C-ITS) shall use mature ad-hoc short-range (like Car2X) and wide-area communication technologies (like 3G, 4G, future 5G) that allow road vehicles to communicate with other vehicles, traffic signals, roadside infrastructure and other road users.
 The cooperative V2X systems are also known as vehicle-to-vehicle communications (V2V), vehicle-to-infrastructure communications (V2I) or vehicle-to-person (V2P) communications.
 [C-ITS Platform Final Report] In summary, the wireless data exchange between the different actors and ITS stations is named cooperative V2X communication.
-It supports a number of information, warning and assistance services which will be gradually deployed in different innovations phases in the oncoming years.
+It supports a number of information, warning and assistance services which will be gradually deployed in coordinated innovation phases during the oncoming years.

 For wide area communication, other types of networks and technologies provide advantages.
-Hence, in terms of a hybrid approach, ITS-G5 can be complemented with other mature communications like cellular systems (3G, 4G, future 5G) and broadcast systems (TMC/DAB+).
-More information in explanation video of DATEX II outlines this approach from the road operators´ view.
+Hence, in terms of a hybrid approach, ITS-G5 can be complemented with other mature communications like cellular systems (3G, 4G, future 5G) and broadcast systems (RDS-TMC, DAB+).
+The explanation video of DATEX II outlines this approach from the road operators´ view.

-In a cooperative road traffic scenario, cooperative V2X communication units – so called ITS stations – are implemented in vehicles and traffic infrastructure, and exchange data with each other via Vehicular Ad-hoc Network.
+In a cooperative road traffic scenario, cooperative V2X communication units – so called ITS stations – are implemented in vehicles and traffic infrastructure, and exchange data with each other via the cooperative V2X short-range ad-hoc network.
 Multiple times per second, on-board units in the vehicles communicate data such as their position, speed and driving direction.
 Additionally, they send out event triggered messages about special incidents, such as an emergency braking, a vehicle defect or a slippery road detected.
-So-called roadside units in the traffic infrastructure inform e. g. about phases of traffic lights, speed limits or road works.
+So-called roadside units in the traffic infrastructure inform e.g. about signal phases of traffic lights, speed limits or road works.

-Thanks to the efforts of the C2C-CC, the formats of these messages are standardised so that vehicles of different manufacturers and across borders are able to communicate with each other.
-To ensure the privacy of the road users, the messages are anonymized by pseudonyms changing regularly.
+Thanks to the efforts of the C2C-CC, the data elements and formats of these messages are standardised and harmonised so that vehicles of different manufacturers and brands are able to communicate with each other also across borders.
+To ensure the privacy of the road users, the messages are anonymised by pseudonyms changing regularly.
 Security requires signing of the messages making them tamper proof.